felixsuwarno/SaaS-Ledgerly-Billing_Reconciliation-Revenue_Analytics-Snowflake/README.md

 ### BQ01 - Which June Stripe invoices have reconciliation gaps, and why

 The main output is not a dashboard metric.
 It is an invoice-level exception report.
+**Note** : the WHY can be seen from the

 <p align="left">
   <b>